 The use of longlines is being encouraged by fisheries management authorities for its conservation-orientated aspects (Sutterlin et al., 1982); fuel consumption is low, fishing grounds are not damaged, the fish captured are of good quality and discards of undersized fish and non-target species are low (Bjordal, 1989; Bjordal and Løkkeborg, 1996).
-Although longline design has evolved over centuries and its catching performance has been improved through gear improvement programmes, there is still potential for improving catch efficiency and selectivity (Løkkeborg & Bjordal, 1992).
+Although longline design has evolved over centuries and its catch performance has been improved through gear improvement programmes, there is still potential for improving catch efficiency and selectivity (Løkkeborg and Bjordal, 1992).

-Catches of longlines are affected by several technical, biological, and environmental factors (Olsen & Laevastu, 1983).
-Most studies aimed at improving efficiency and selectivity of longlines have focused on the configuration of the gear, e. g. on bait type and size, hook design and size, hook spacing, materials, dimensions and rigging.
-Studies on how the operation of the gear affects catchability and selectivity are few.
+Catches of longlines are affected by several technical, biological and environmental factors (Olsen and Laevastu, 1983).
+Most studies aimed at improving efficiency and selectivity of longlines have focused on the configuration of the gear, e.g., on bait type and size, hook design and size, hook spacing, materials, dimensions and rigging.
+There have been few studies on how the operation of the gear affects catchability and selectivity.

-Studies of the effects of setting time, setting direction and soak time on catch rates can generate further information on the longline catching process and thus be of interest both to workers in stock assessment and to commercial fishermen.
+Studies of the effects of setting time, setting direction and soak time on catch rates can generate further information on the longline catch process and thus can be of interest both to workers in stock assessment and to commercial fishers.
 Longline fisheries provide indices that are accepted as linear estimates of stock abundance (Murphy, 1960).
-Therefore, catch data from longlines are used for relative stock assessment of several stocks (e.g. Pacific halibut (Hippoglossus stenolepis), sablefish (Anoplopoma fimbria)), and also have a potential use in absolute stock assessment (Fernö & Olsen, 1994).
-Longline catch rates may be influenced by changes in soak time (Skud, 1975), and by the feeding habits of the fish in relation to time of setting (Shepard et al., 1975), leading to great variation in stock size estimates (Fernö & Olsen, 1994).
-It is therefore important to assess the relative magnitude of these effects, in order to make approximate corrections in abundance estimates.
-Furthermore, better understanding of these effects would be beneficial to fishermen, since this might enable them to obtain higher catches and increase their profits by choosing the best way of operating their gear.
+Therefore, catch data from longlines are used for relative stock assessment of several stocks (e.g., Pacific halibut, Hippoglossus stenolepis; sablefish, Anoplopoma fimbria), and have a potential use in absolute stock assessment (Fernö and Olsen, 1994).
+Longline catch rates may be influenced by changes in soak time (Skud, 1975) and by the feeding habits of the fish in relation to time of setting (Shepard et al., 1975), leading to great variation in stock-size estimates (Fernö and Olsen, 1994).
+It is therefore important to assess the relative magnitude of these effects, so as to make approximate corrections in abundance estimates.
+Furthermore, better understanding of these effects would be beneficial to fishermen, because this might enable them to obtain higher catches and increase their profits by choosing the best way of operating their gear.
 Finally, the study of these effects can generate new knowledge of the behaviour of target species.